Epicureanism: Criterion of truth

 An individual's preconceptions are his or her concepts of what things are, e.g. what someone's idea of a horse is, and these concepts are formed in a person's mind through sensory input over time.
 When the word that relates to the preconception is used, these preconceptions are summoned up by the mind into the person's thoughts.
-It is through our preconceptions that we are able to make judgments about the things that we perceive.
+It is through our preconceptions that we are able to make judgements about the things that we perceive.
 Preconceptions were also used by Epicureans to avoid the paradox proposed by Plato in the Meno regarding learning.
 Plato argues that learning requires us to already have knowledge of what we are learning, or else we would be unable to recognize when we had successfully learned the information.
 Preconceptions, Epicureans argue, provide individuals with that pre-knowledge required for learning.

 Our feelings or emotions (pathê) are how we perceive pleasure and pain.
 They are analogous to sensations in that they are a means of perception, but they perceive our internal state as opposed to external things.
 According to Diogenes Laertius, feelings are how we determine our actions.
 If something is pleasurable, we pursue that thing, and if something is painful, we avoid that thing.

 The idea of "presentational applications of the mind" is an explanation for how we can discuss and inquire about things we cannot directly perceive.
 We receive impressions of such things directly in our minds, instead of perceiving them through other senses.
 The concept of "presentational applications of the mind" may have been introduced to explain how we learn about things that we cannot directly perceive, such as the gods.

 Ethics

+It is impossible to live a pleasant life without living wisely, honorably, and justly, and it is impossible to live wisely, honorably, and justly without living pleasantly.